Why Now? 13 of 13 Short Stories. 4 minute read.

 Great nights in bed imbue our days with greater possibilities

 Horizontal’s commercial arena is human life at night.
-We provide a holistic solution for sleeping well in the time of Climate Breakdown.
-A Night Shift.
+We provide a holistic solution for sleeping well in the time of Climate Breakdown: Night Shifting.
 A personal shift that goes beyond the many benefits of great sleep and goes beyond the bedroom, too.
-It recognizes we humans are interdependent and inseparable from this complete system called nature.
-Acknowledging the truth releases our better angels, changes our thoughts and behaviour, shifts our priorities at home, at play, and when we go to work.
+It recognizes we humans are interdependent and inseparable from this complete system called Nature.
+Acknowledging the truth releases our better angels, changes our thoughts and behavior, shifts our priorities at home, at play, and when we go to work.

 Great nights in bed imbue our days with greater possibilities.
 We need that now more than ever.
 The urgent necessity to insure this world will remain habitable makes it very clear that conventional commercial considerations are no longer adequate standards for conducting business.
 Horizontal is our creative, practical and compassionate solution for human sleep in the twenty-first century.